AdobeDocs/commerce-learn.en/help/site-management/augmented-reality.md

 ## Adding the 3D model to a product

 Adding a new 3D model to the product is a simple process after the module is installed on the Adobe Commerce installation.
-In the following video, there is anew section that supports the upload of the `.USDZ` file upload.
+In the following video, there is a new section that supports the upload of the `.USDZ` file upload.

 >[!VIDEO](https://video.tv.adobe.com/v/3422370&learn=on)